-In today’s era of software-driven world, speed is the game.
-Every company wants to achieve prodigious levels of productivity, and in order to so they need to be supersonic, which can be accomplished by managing their software inside out.
+In today’s era of the software-driven world, speed is the game.
+Every company wants to achieve prodigious levels of productivity, and in order to so, they need to be supersonic, which can be accomplished by managing their software inside out.
 Easy, isn’t it?

-Application Lifecycle Management or ALM is an integration of people, processes and tools that manages the overall lifecycle of an application from inception to its getting obsolete.
-It includes maintenance, development and finally it’s decommission.
+Application Lifecycle Management or ALM is an integration of people, processes, and tools that manages the overall lifecycle of an application from inception to its getting obsolete.
+It includes maintenance, development and finally, it’s decommissioned.

 Now that we know what both the cycles do, let’s dive a little deeper into the process of these systems.

 Application Lifecycle Management is an integrated system of processes and tools that manage the life of an application from conception to its dissolution.

 ALM is more comprehensive a scope than SDLC.
 ALM includes development, governance, maintenance, and finally antiquation of software, while SDLC focuses primarily on the development phase.

 In order to understand the process of ALM, let’s understand the operations of an ALM tool.

 ALM tool’s functionality includes managing requirements in an efficient and effective way.
 Few of the ALM tools in the market also have support for use cases as a subset of the requirement definition process.